Polymita

-Polymita is a genus of large, air-breathing land snails, terrestrial pulmonate gastropod mollusks in the family Helminthoglyptidae.
+Polymita is a genus of large, air-breathing land snails in the family Cepolidae.

 These snails are endemic to Cuba.
+Their shells are prized by collectors, and in recent years, there have been efforts to protect local populations from overcollection.

 Anatomy

 Polymita creates and uses love darts as part of its mating behavior.

 Species

-Species within the genus Polymita include:
+There are six recognized species within the genus Polymita: